HosseinAgha/persian-katex-plugin/Readme.md

-This is a [KaTeX](https://github.com/Khan/KaTeX) plugin that is designed to add support for Persian math formulas to KaTeX.
+This is a [KaTeX](https://github.com/Khan/KaTeX) plugin that adds support for Persian math formulas to KaTeX.
 It adds following to the KaTeX:
   1. Support for Persian and Arabic numerals [۰-۹] in formulas (math mode)
   2. Support for Persian and Arabic characters [unicode 0x0660 to 0x06FF] in text inside formules (text mode)